Manual Of Operations

 SECTION 2.
 SPECIAL MEETINGS OF THE ASSOCIATION

 SECTION 3.
-NOTICE OF MEETINGS OF THE ASSOCIATION
+NOTICE OF MEETINGS

-SECTION 5.
+SECTION 4.
 PARLIAMENTARY PROCEDURE

-ARTICLE XII - BOOKS AND RECORDS
+ARTICLE X - BOOKS AND RECORDS

 SECTION 1.
 RIGHT TO INDEMNIFICATION

-ARTICLE XIV - AMENDMENTS
+ARTICLE XII - AMENDMENTS

-These bylaws may be amended by a vote of no less than two-thirds (2/3) of all Governors present at any biannual meeting of the Board of Governors, and/or special meeting designated by the President, in either case requiring a quorum to have been achieved prior to the vote.
-Thirty (30) days written notice shall be given to each District Governor and thirty (30) days written notice shall be given each Executive Committee member (and thus, member of the Board of Governors by such status) before a vote shall be taken on any proposed amendment.
+These bylaws may be amended by a vote of no less than two-thirds (2/3) of all Governors present at any meeting of the Board of Governors, and/or special meeting designated by the President, in either case requiring a quorum to have achieved prior to the vote.
+Thirty (30) days written notice shall be given each District Governor and thirty (30) days written notice shall be given to each Executive Committee member (and thus, member of the Board of Governors by such status) before a vote shall be taken on any proposed amendment.